Rabies in cats: A comprehensive guide

 3. Virus isolation:

-• The rabies virus can be isolated by growing it in special cell cultures or in laboratory animals to obtain a definitive diagnosis.
+• The rabies virus can be isolated by culturing it in special cell cultures or in laboratory animals in order to obtain a definitive diagnosis.

 4. Molecular tests: